Top of the page

 Children who don't get enough vitamin D may not grow as much as others their age.
 They also have a chance of getting a rare disease called rickets.

 Your body uses sunshine to make its own vitamin D. Vitamin D is found in foods such as egg yolks, liver, and saltwater fish.
-It is also added to many food products, such as milk, orange juices, yogurts, margarines, and soy beverages.
-You can also get it as a natural health product, often combined with calcium.
+It is added to many food products, such as milk, orange juices, yogurts, margarines, and soy beverages.
+You can also get it as supplements, often combined with calcium.

 The vitamin D test is also called the 25-hydroxy vitamin D, or 25(OH)D, test.